 An optional method to rinse small pesticide containers is to use a special rinsing device on the end of a standard water hose.
-The rinsing device has a sharp probe to puncture the container and several orifices to provide multiple spray jets of water.
+The rinsing device has a sharp probe (called a "stinger") to puncture the container and several orifices to provide multiple spray jets of water.
 After the container has been drained into the sprayer tank (container is upside down), jab the pointed pressure rinser through the bottom of the inverted container.
 Rinse for at least 30 seconds.
 The spray jets of water rinse the inside of the container and the pesticide residue is washed down into the sprayer tank for proper use.
 Thirty seconds of rinse time is equivalent to triple rinsing.
 An added benefit is the container is rendered unusable.
-In Pennsylvania, this permits the containers to be disposed of as solid waste (not hazardous waste) in an ordinary landfill.